Special Rate Disability Pension

 Financial considerations of SRDP

-SRDP is payable indefinitely, whereas incapacity payments generally cease in line with Age Pension age.
+SRDP is a tax-free payment payable indefinitely, whereas incapacity payments generally cease in line with Age Pension age.
 But for some former members, the offsetting arrangements that apply to SRDP (see “How is the SRDP payment calculated?”) mean that the SRDP amount payable to you may be less than your normal entitlement to incapacity payments.

 A former member who has a dependent child and is receiving SRDP under the MRCA will qualify for the Pensioner Education Supplement (PES).
 However, PES is paid for the benefit of the former member, not to the dependent child.
 The PES is a fortnightly Services Australia payment, which provides assistance for the benefit of the former member with their ongoing study costs in respect of approved courses of study that they choose to undertake.
 Approved courses of study are wide-ranging and extend to secondary education, TAFE courses, preparatory courses for entry to tertiary education (including Bachelor and higher degrees through universities and colleges).